Mid Kent Railway: The Crays Company

 It was assumed that the Crays line would be operated by the SER in conjunction with the Lewisham to Beckenham line, and eventually acquired by them.
 But the shareholders heard that the SER was planning a competing line and transferred their allegiance to the East Kent Railway (EKR).
-After negotiation with the EKR, the Crays Company only built the line from the WEL&CPR at Bromley to "Southborough Road".
+After negotiation with the EKR, the Crays Company only built the line from the WEL&CPR at Bromley to Southborough Road (now Bickley station), completing it in 1858.
 St Mary Cray to Southborough Road was built by the EKR as part of their Western Extension from Strood.

-The Crays line was leased to the London, Chatham and Dover Railway (LC&DR, successor to the EKR) in 1862.
+The Crays line was leased to the London, Chatham and Dover Railway (LC&DR, successor to the EKR) by the Mid Kent Railway (Bromley to St. Mary's Cray) Leasing and Transfer Act 1862 (25 & 26 Vict. c. ccxxiv).

 Despite the similarity of name, the Mid Kent and North Kent Junction Railway and the Mid-Kent (Bromley and St Mary Cray) Railway remained separate and independent until absorbed by the SER and LC&DR respectively.

 Legacy

-The Lewisham – Elmers End and the Shortlands – St Mary Cray sections now form parts of the Hayes line and the Chatham Main Line, respectively.
+The Lewisham—Elmers End and the Shortlands—St Mary Cray sections now form parts of the Hayes line and the Chatham Main Line, respectively.